stonepros/stone/doc/stoneadm/services/monitoring.rst

   ceph orch reconfig grafana

-The ``reconfig`` command also sets the proper URL for Ceph Dashboard.
+The ``reconfig`` command also sets the proper URL for Stone Dashboard.

 Setting the initial admin password
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~